 Varsity teams must follow NCAA and ACC rules and regulations.
 Practices and Games are mandatory and travel is required to play other universities.
 Some teams allow walk-on tryouts, others purely recruit.
 Varsity sports usually require a full year commitment.
 Club Sports play other colleges and universities, but are not part of NCAA or ACC, they request funding from student council, and practices and games are determined by club officers.
 Club sports may not require a full year commitment.
-Intramural Sports are competitive sports played at UVA among other UVA students.
-Seasons usually last 3-6 weeks.
+Intramural Sports are competitive sports played at UVA among other members of the UVA community.
+Seasons usually last 3-8 weeks.
 No travel or practice is required.

 Contracted Independent Organizations

 - The User and any Co-Sponsor shall maintain liability coverage for premises operations with a minimum limit of liability of $1,000,000 per occurrence for bodily injury and property damage.
 The certificate of insurance shall name the following as an additional insured: "The Commonwealth of Virginia and The Rector and Visitors of the University of Virginia, its officers, employees, and agents."